How I Learned Fluent Italian While Working 60 Hours a Week

-I’ll actually come back to the topic very soon again, because this week I’m shifting my more formal Chinese learning lessons to be mostly online so that the majority of my outside interactions are truly naturally social, and it’s been so easy to find good online teachers (I’m currently reviewing several sites to find the teachers and will let you know which ones I’d recommend using).
+This is an important topic because for many of my language missions I'm shifting my more formal learning lessons to be mostly online, so that the majority of my outside interactions are truly naturally social.
+Plus it's been so easy to find good online teachers.

 However, today I want to focus on one of the biggest reasons I tend to hear from people: that they can't learn a language because they work full time.